 Like any other trust, a QSF trust has the following characteristics:

 It is important to note that in a properly constructed QSF, the mere potential of a future benefit from a trust does not confer ownership.
 In North Carolina Dept. of Revenue v.
-Kimberley Rice Kaestner 1992 Family Trust, the Supreme Court of the United States held that when a trustee maintains control of the trust, the mere expectation of a benefit from the trust does not imbue the beneficiaries of a trust with the right to “control, possess, or enjoy the trust assets.”2 It is hornbook law that the ability to request via a petition that the trustee consider an action does not constitute control, possession, or enjoyment of trust assets.
+Kimberley Rice Kaestner 1992 Family Trust, the Supreme Court of the United States held that when a trustee maintains control of the trust, the mere expectation of a benefit from the trust does not imbue the beneficiaries of a trust with the right to “control, possess, or enjoy the trust assets.”2 It is hornbook law that the ability to request via a petition that the trustee considers an action does not constitute control, possession, or enjoyment of trust assets.

-For the purpose of clarity and the avoidance of confusion; (i) the sole ownership of the Assets of the Trust resides with the Trust, and (ii) the Trustee has the sole authority, control and absolute discretion over the funds held within the Trust, their disposition and the application of the Claw Back (Reversion) provision, and (iii) the Trustee has the sole authority, control and absolute discretion over the operation of the Trust subject to the continuing jurisdiction of the Governing Authority.
+For the purpose of clarity and the avoidance of confusion; (i) the sole ownership of the Assets of the Trust resides with the trust, and (ii) the trustee has the sole authority, control, and absolute discretion over the funds held within the trust, their disposition and the application of the Claw Back (Reversion) provision, and (iii) the trustee has the sole authority, control and absolute discretion over the operation of the Trust subject to the continuing jurisdiction of the Governing Authority.

 AND

-Trustee may from time to time, in its sole authority and absolute discretion, after granting a Vested Right, thereby qualifying the Claimant as a Distributee as defined herein, disburse to a Claimant a vested interest in the Trust as follows:
+Trustee may from time to time, in its sole authority and absolute discretion, after granting a Vested Right, thereby qualifying the claimant as a Distributee as defined herein, disburse to a Claimant a vested interest in the trust as follows:

-(a) Distribute directly to the Claimant; and/or
+(a) Distribute directly to the claimant; and/or

-(b) Distribute to the IOLTA account of the Law firm or Attorney representing the
+(b) Distribute to the IOLTA account of the Law firm or Attorney representing the Claimant; and/or

-(c) Distribute to the Claimant’s Guardian, Conservator, Parent, Family member or another person who has assumed responsibility for the care of such Claimant, for his or her suitable support, maintenance, welfare, education or other appropriate needs; and/or
+(c) Distribute to the Claimant’s Guardian, Conservator, Parent, Family member or another person who has assumed responsibility for the care of such claimant, for his or her suitable support, maintenance, welfare, education or other appropriate needs; and/or

-(d) Hold in a Trust and distribute by direct application in such amounts for the benefit of the Claimant; and/or
+(d) Hold in a Trust and distribute by direct application in such amounts for the benefit of the claimant; and/or

-(e) Assign into a “first party” Special Needs Trust to preserve the government benefits of the Claimant; and/or
+(e) Assign into a “first party” Special Needs Trust to preserve the government benefits of the claimant; and/or

-(f) Distribute or assign in such manner as the Trustee, in its sole authority and absolute discretion, deems appropriate or necessary.
+(f) Distribute or assign in such manner as the trustee, in its sole authority and absolute discretion, deems appropriate or necessary.

 In sum, attorneys and other plaintiffs’ agents do not have ownership rights in assets held in a QSF trust.
 Still, they may claim a security interest in such assets.
 It is helpful to think of a security interest like a lien levied against someone else’s property—you do not own the property in question, but you can assert a claim against it at the appropriate time and through the proper mechanisms.

-Decanting is the act of creating a new trust or sub-trust and transferring the trust property and terms into a segregated version of the original trust.
-Decanting is not a distribution; it does not vest ownership or a distribution to any beneficiary and usually does not trigger the constructive receipt or economic benefit doctrines.
+Decanting is creating a new trust or sub-trust and transferring the trust property and terms into a segregated version of the original trust.
+Decanting is not a distribution; it does not vest ownership or a distribution to any beneficiary and usually does not trigger constructive receipt or economic benefit doctrines.
 In the case of a QSF trust, decanting is the transfer (as a look-through, secondary transfer) of the defendant’s liability and the associated assets into a new QSF trust or a Sub-QSF trust.
-The act of decanting related to a QSF often results in multiple ongoing funding events as various recoveries from carriers or defendants are received over time.
+The act of decanting related to a Qualified Settlement Fund often results in multiple ongoing funding events as various recoveries from carriers or defendants are received over time.
 Remember, when a trust is decanted (whether into a new trust or sub-trusts), the same terms and conditions of the original trust apply to new or sub-trusts.

 In general, all states allow for trust decanting, but the definitions and requirements differ by state, as the below examples indicate.